-The Regional Capacity Program (RCP) provides Measure M2 (M2) Project O funding for improvements to the Orange County Master Plan of Arterial Highways (MPAH).
-The program also provides funding for intersection improvements and other projects to help improve street operations and reduce congestion.
+The Regional Capacity Program (RCP) provides Measure M2 (M2) Project O funding for improvements to the Orange County Master Plan of Arterial Highways.
+The RCP also provides for intersection improvements and other projects to help improve street operations and reduce congestion.